MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 Called when GetTenantInformationAsync is successful.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::GetTenantInformationAsync](#classProtectionEngine_1ad156fc241ab0a09f1e531ddcfb0e2c26)
+* **context**: The same context that was passed to ProtectionEngine::GetTenantInformationAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTenantInformationAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetTenantInformationAsyncSuccess](#classProtectionEngine_1_1Observer_1a237b7868667efa420bc7fa4236e4277d) or [ProtectionEngine::Observer::OnGetTenantInformationAsyncFailure](#classProtectionEngine_1_1Observer_1a0fc0e64e42648f71492bfe9f0f2ce810)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetTenantInformationAsync and that same context will be forwarded as-is to ProtectionEngine::Observer::OnGetTenantInformationAsyncSuccess or ProtectionEngine::Observer::OnGetTenantInformationAsyncFailure.

 ### OnGetTenantInformationAsyncFailure function
 Called when GetTenantInformationAsync fails.